 Approximately 40 people took shelter Monday at the in Foxborough.

 Foxborough residents continue to express their frustration online and around town.
 Resident Josh Innocent sat down with WGBH Monday evening to air his frustration with National Grid's lack of communication.

 Over 5,000 Foxborough residents are heading into another cold night Tuesday without power.

 "Another night without power, another day I will have to miss work because the daycare for my children is also out of power," said resident Amy White.
 "We just want straight answers - enough is enough."

-Senator Scott Brown, R-MA, sent a letter to Massachusetts energy providers Monday indicating his dismay at the continuing power outages in the state.
+Senator Scott Brown, R-MA, energy providers Monday indicating his dismay at the continuing power outages in the state.